Causes of the First Intifada: Shift of the Israeli government towards the right

 Prime Minister Menachem Begin and Minister of Agriculture Ariel Sharon in 1977.
 They were both key players in Israel's first-ever Likud government.

-Eitan Alimi of the Hebrew University of Jerusalem has argued that, beginning the late 1970s, the occupation policies of the Israeli government shifted towards becoming "much more dominant over the Palestinian population by imposing and maintaining order through force and violence," including use of the Defence (Emergency) Regulations leftover from British rule.
-Erika G. Alin has argued that the election of Menachem Begin's Likud in 1977 led to an Israeli government that intruded more and more into the everyday lives of Palestinians, leading Palestinians to increasingly perceive the occupation as a direct threat.
-According to Wendy Pearlman, the Likud government under Begin launched "a series of policies that expanded curfew and restrictions on political activity, universities, and the press, as well as more forceful military repression," as well as outlawing the National Guidance Committee and dismantling elected Palestinian city councils in 1982.
+Some commentators have suggested that the election of Menachem Begin's Likud in the 1977 Israeli legislative electiondirectly contributed to the outbreak of the Intifada.
+Alimi has argued that, beginning the late 1970s, the occupation policies of the Israeli government shifted towards becoming "much more dominant over the Palestinian population by imposing and maintaining order through force and violence," including use of the Defence (Emergency) Regulations leftover from British rule.
+Alin has argued that Begin's government represented a intruded more and more into the everyday lives of Palestinians, leading Palestinians to increasingly perceive the occupation as a direct threat.
+According to Pearlman, the Likud government under Begin launched "a series of policies that expanded curfew and restrictions on political activity, universities, and the press, as well as more forceful military repression," as well as outlawing the National Guidance Committee and dismantling elected Palestinian city councils in 1982.

 Yitzhak Shamir of Likud and Shimon Peres of the Labor Party in 1985.
 Together, they led the Israeli government between 1984 and 1990, with frequent disagreements over plans for the future of the Israeli occupation of the Palestinian territories.

 According to American-Palestinian journalist Ramzy Baroud, the grand coalition between Likud and the Israeli Labor Party following the 1984 Israeli legislative election "constituted the worst possible combination from the point of view of Palestinians in the Occupied Territories.
 While Yitzhak Shamir and Shimon Peres served the role of the hardliner and peace 'dove' respectively before the international community, both men and their government presided over a legacy saturated with violence, illegal annexation of Palestinian land and settlement expansion."
+Madel has noted that "in 1987 public affairs in Israel were dominated by an unremitting clash between Prime Minister Yitzhak Shamir and Vice Premier and Foreign Minister Shimon Peres over the idea of an international peace conference."
 English historian Colin Shindler has written that "Shamir never accepted the proposition of ‘land for peace’, and he worked hard to prevent those who did from implementing it.
 Shamir's concern therefore was not the Palestinian rejectionists, but those Palestinians who projected a more moderate line.
 Shamir was vigilant in preventing Peres – now Foreign Minister in the rotational government – from allowing the PLO entry into any negotiations by the back door."
-British journalist Helena Cobban has argued that the 1985 establishment of the Iron Fist policy by Labor Party Minister of Defence Yitzhak Rabin, including a significant increase in the number of Palestinians deported from the occupied territories, "must be considered an essential seed in the germination of the intifada."